chainwayxyz/citrea/citrea/evm/README.md

 ## Citrea EVM

-This EVM crate is key of Citrea's compatibility with the EVM, while utilizing the logic implemented by the Sovereign SDK.
+This crate is key to Citrea's compatibility with the EVM, while utilizing the logic implemented by the Sovereign SDK.
 The key features related to this crate are:

 - Implementation of EVM logic & methods on top of Sovereign SDK's Module API
   - The way EVM-related parts work, and its implementation on `sov-modules-api` for the Sovereign SDK & rollup to function properly.